integreat-io/integreat-transformers/README.md

 `columnPrefix` or the default `'col'`.
 In this case, the prefixed keys will be sorted in ascending order by their number, before any other keys.

+In a flipped mutation object, the direction of this transformer is also flipped.

 The transformer handles objects with different keys by leaving columns empty in the places that other rows has values.
 The order of the keys will be determined with priority to its first occurence, so if a field is missing on the